A copy of our hosting agreement terms:

 (1) The Host is a UK limited company, offering website design, development, search engine optimisation and hosting services to clients using all appropriate hardware providers connected to the world wide web via the internet.
 The web design terms and conditions can be found here: website design terms.

-(2) The Client wishes to use the host’s service to host the client’s website and by accepting a Proposal or making use of the Services or making a payment of invoice to use the services supplied, the Client acknowledges that they have read, understood, and agreed to these Terms and Conditions to the exclusion of all others.
+(2) The Client wishes to use the host’s service to host the client’s website and/or software and by accepting a Proposal or making use of the Services or making a payment of invoice to use the services supplied, the Client acknowledges that they have read, understood, and agreed to these Terms and Conditions to the exclusion of all others.